Bishop's University: History

 Bishop's University can trace its roots back to 1836 when Bishop's College School, a "Grammar School in connection with the College," was founded as the Lennoxville Classical School, an independent institute by Rev. Lucius Doolittle and Edward Chapman.
 The university section, Bishop's College was based on the grammar school and established by the Lord Bishop of Québec The Rt.
 Rev. Dr. George Jehoshaphat Mountain (who also served as the first principal of McGill College) on December 9, 1843, in Lennoxville, Quebec, for the education of members of the Church of England and erected into a university in 1853.
 The school was founded by Bishop Mountain, the third Anglican bishop of Quebec, as a liberal arts college.
 In 1845, instruction began, and in 1854, the first degrees were granted.

 In 1845, the Reverend Jasper Hume Nicolls, a Fellow of Queen's College, Oxford was appointed first principal of Bishop's College.
 In 1853, he and Bishop Mountain obtained the Royal Charter through which the college became a university.
 He led Bishop's for 32 years, through several financial crises.

 A faculty of medicine, known as Bishop's Medical Faculty, Montreal, was established in Montreal in 1871, and closed in 1905 when it amalgamated with McGill University.

 A short-lived Faculty of Law was established in Sherbrooke in 1880, to close in 1888.
 It granted only fifteen degrees.

 In 1922, Bishop's College School moved to its new campus on Moulton Hill from the Little Forks at BU as a severe fire happened in 1891.
-Yet, many connections are remained.
+Yet, many connections remained.

 The Church of England controlled the university until 1947.
 Since 1947, a corporation and appointed trustees have been responsible for its business affairs, and a senate has dealt with academic matters.
 This bicameral model of governance was based on the 1906 provincial University of Toronto Act, which established a system dividing university government into a senate (faculty) to set academic policy, and a board of governors (citizens) to oversee financial policy and other matters.